 There are a few different versions of sMAPE out there.
 Another popular and commonly accepted one adds absolute values to both terms in the denominator to account for the sMAPE being undefined when both the actual value and the forecast are equal to 0.

 The mean percentage error (MPE) equation is exactly like that of MAPE.
-The only difference is that it lacks the absolute value operation.
+The only difference is that it lacks absolute value operation.

 Even though the MPE lacks the absolute value operation, it is actually its absence that makes MPE useful.
 Since positive and negative errors will cancel out, we cannot make any statements about how well the model predictions perform overall.
 However, if there are more negative or positive errors, this bias will show up in the MPE.
 Unlike MAE and MAPE, MPE is useful to us because it allows us to see if our model systematically underestimates (more negative error) or overestimates (positive error).